scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

 Recognition Of The Unimodal Clusters
 ------------------------------------

-The first procedure can be summarized on the following topics and code segmments:
+The first procedure can be summarized with following topics and code snippets:

 - *The data is arranged in N X M matrix*.
 All variables are ``scipy.cluster.vq.whiten`` , which means they are divided by their absolute deviation to scale all them up.